SEI/C – Staff FAQ

 When do the instructors get their reports?

 Reports are released after the SEI/C evaluation period is over and the final grades have been submitted.
-Starting in the 2015-16, each academic year will have two evaluation periods.
-One will run from July 1 to December 30, and the other will run from January 1 to June 30, with reports being distributed one to two months after the end of each evaluation period.
+Currently, there are three evaluation period: January to April, May to August, and September to December, with reports being distributed approximately one month after the end of each evaluation period, after grades have been submitted.

 What is the timing for the survey period?

-Any course that is 15 days or longer will be surveyed if it ends during the evaluation time period.
-The evaluation periods run from July 1 to December 30, and January 1 to June 30 every academic year.
+Any course that is 15 days or longer will be surveyed if it ends during the evaluation period.
+The evaluations run from January to April, May to August, and September to December every academic year.

-The evaluation period for each course starts four weeks before the end of the course and runs for 3 weeks starting with an invitation email being sent to the academic email address for full-time students and preferred email address for part-time students.
+The evaluation period for each course starts four weeks before the end of the course and runs for 3 weeks starting with an invitation email being sent to the academic email address for full-time and part-time students.
 The first reminder email goes out to students seven days after the invitation email was received.
-The second reminder goes out two days before the end of the evaluation period.
+The second reminder is sent two days before the end of the evaluation period.
 The evaluation period ends one week before the course ends so there is no disruption of any exams during the final week.

 Is the survey mandatory?

 As for the students, it is strongly encouraged that they participate but it is definitely not mandatory.
-Instructors can encourage their students to check their academic email (full-time students) or preferred email (part-time students) and let them know when arrangements have been made for them to complete the survey(s) during class time.
+Instructors can encourage their students to check their academic email or the RRC Surveys widget on their LEARN page approximately four weeks before the end of the course, and let them know when arrangements have been made for them to complete the survey(s) during class time.

 If the threshold status is not met, does that mean no one replied to the survey?
 If the data presented in the report is considered to be insufficient, does that mean the report isn’t really valid?